FAQs

 Opt-In & Opt-Out

-The Competition Appeal Tribunal, the specialist court that hears actions of this nature, will decide whether this is an “opt-in” or “opt-out” claim, which will determine whether class members are automatically included in the claim, or not.
-We expect that this case will be designated an opt-out claim, meaning class members will be automatically included in the claim unless they do not want to participate and they actively opt-out.
+The Competition Appeal Tribunal, the specialist court that hears actions of this nature, decided that this is an “opt-out” claim, which means that eligible class members who are domiciled in the UK on 27 November 2025 are automatically included in the claim unless they do not want to participate, and they actively opt-out.
 This is the usual and practical way to approach collective claims of this scale.

 Compensation

 At this early stage, it is difficult to predict the amount of compensation you may ultimately receive.
-Robert Hammond has engaged an independent expert economist who, at this preliminary stage, estimates aggregate damages for all affected UK consumers to be over £1 billion.
-This is a preliminary estimate only and will require revision in due course should the case proceed and after relevant disclosure has been provided by Amazon.
+Robert Hammond has engaged an independent expert economist who, at this preliminary stage, estimates aggregate damages for all affected UK consumers to be over £2 billion.
+This is a preliminary estimate only and will require revision in due course, after relevant disclosure has been provided by Amazon.
 This figure does not reflect how much compensation individual class members may receive.

 You are not responsible for paying any legal fees or expenses if you take part in the claim.